mrmrs/css-animation-delay/README.md

-# MODULE TITLE
+# CSS ANIMATION DELAY

-  Mobile-first classes.
+  Mobile-first classes for css-animation-delay.
-  Set the desired  on any element for any breakpoint.
+  Set the desired css-animation-delay on any element for any breakpoint.
   Base class names are namespaced across three breakpoints:

 *  -ns = not-small (covers everything larger than mobile)